xaptum/xtt-spec/draft-xaptum-xtt.md

 ### LongtermSignature
-Currently, the only supported algorithm for the longterm signature is an EdDSA signature (described in {{RFC8032}}) using the X25519 elliptic curve (this combination is known as Ed25519).
+Currently, the only supported algorithm for the longterm signature is an ECDSA signature (described in {{X962}}) using the secp256r1 elliptic curve defined in {{SECG-SEC2}} (this curve is also frequently referred to as "p-256").

-For Ed25519, the contents of LongtermKey are the byte string output of the key generation described in {{RFC8032}}, where the byte string format is defined in {{RFC7748}}.
+The content of LongtermKey are the octet string of the public key point as defined in {{X962}}; implementations MUST support uncompressed format curve points, and MAY support compressed format.
-Similarly, the content of LongtermSignature are the byte string output of the signature algorithm of {{RFC8032}} in the format of {{RFC7748}}.
+The content of LongtermSignature is the concatenation of the octet string representations of the `r` and `s` values of the signature as defined in {{X962}}.

 ### DAASignature
 (TODO)